hewerlin/threat-items-threat-modeling-template/README.md

 # Threat Items Threat Modeling Template

-Welcome to Threat Items - A threat modeling template that guides a new threat modeling process.
+Welcome to Threat Items - A threat modeling tool and template that guides a new threat modeling process.

 The threat model is defined with highly interconnected items in a very simple data format and then beautifully rendered.